datanav/docs/technical/tripletex-crmoffice.rst

      - Crmoffice Data Type

-Tripletex Activity to Crmoffice Activities
+Tripletex Activity to CRMOffice Activities
 ------------------------------------------
-Every Tripletex Activity will be synchronized with a Crmoffice Activities.
+Every Tripletex Activity will be synchronized with a CRMOffice Activities.

-Once a link between a Tripletex Activity and a Crmoffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Activity and a CRMOffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Activity and a Crmoffice Activities:
+The following properties are synchronized between a Tripletex Activity and a CRMOffice Activities:

 .. list-table::
    :header-rows: 1

    * - Tripletex Activity Property
-     - Crmoffice Activities Property
+     - CRMOffice Activities Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - name
      - subject
      - "string"

-Tripletex Contact to Crmoffice Contacts
+Tripletex Contact to CRMOffice Contacts
 ---------------------------------------
-Every Tripletex Contact will be synchronized with a Crmoffice Contacts.
+Every Tripletex Contact will be synchronized with a CRMOffice Contacts.

-Once a link between a Tripletex Contact and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a Crmoffice Contacts:
+The following properties are synchronized between a Tripletex Contact and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - firstName
      - givenName
      - "string"